9-Point Spring Cleanse Guide Featuring Healthy Mushrooms

 Skin brushing can support both the skin via exfoliation and the lymphatic systems via increased lymph drainage.
 Sauna, exercise, healthy skin products, hydrotherapy, and massage are all efficient means to support this organ of elimination.

-Tremella mushroom and Chaga extract powders can be used internally and topically to support healthy skin.
+Tremella mushroom and Chaga mushroom extract powders can be used internally and topically to support healthy skin.
 Explore our article on mushrooms and skincare for ways to use various mushroom extracts to benefit your body’s largest organ.

 Key Takeaways About Skin Support

 To support your skin health during your spring cleanse, sweating and exfoliating are recommended.
 Now would be a good time to visit a hammam or sauna and to receive a full-body salt scrub.
-Exercise regularly, stay well hydrated and consider taking a tremella supplement or Chaga supplement to support healthy skin rejuvenation.
+Exercise regularly, stay well hydrated and consider taking a tremella supplement or Chaga mushroom supplement to support healthy skin rejuvenation.

 Chaga Antioxidants